 It's much better for the environment!
 Organic cotton requires no pesticides, herbicides or insecticides are used in the growing of organic cotton, substances that are incredibly damaging for ecosystems.
 Because of its reliance on intensive chemicals, conventional cotton is one of the world’s most polluting crops.
 Organic cotton causes 98% less soil and water pollution, and is less energy intensive - causing 94% less greenhouse gas emissions and using 64% less energy than conventional cotton.

 Most organic cotton is grown in rain-fed areas.
 This means that farmers don’t have to rely on extracting water from the ground, a method that puts pressure on water supplies in local communities.

-In 2018 more than 60,000 Indian cotton farmers committed suicide due to spiralling debt caused by the reliance on genetically modified seeds, fertilisers and insecticides.
+The production of conventional cotton is linked to modern slavery across the globe.
+What's more, in 2018 more than 60,000 Indian cotton farmers committed suicide due to spiralling debt caused by the reliance on genetically modified seeds, fertilisers and insecticides.
 By contrast, organic growing systems help to replenish and maintain soil fertility and biodiversity and allow farmers to be released from their dependency on artificial chemicals.

 Are there any disadvantages to organic cotton?

 The only disadvantage to organic cotton is that it requires land and water to grow - and therefore falls into the same moral dilemma as all crops grown for industry, rather than food for people.
 In every other way, organic cotton is a much better alternative to conventional cotton grown using chemicals.

 Organic cotton is far less resource-intensive than conventional cotton, and is therefore a much more sustainable option.